hduchesne/game-4-jcustomer-modules/README.md

 This project is composed by:
 * 3 main components:
-    1. A [Core component][core] which contains configurations usable across multiple component
+    1. A [Core component][core.md] which contains configurations usable across multiple component
-    1. A [Quiz component][quiz] which contains configurations and views to create, update and display Quizzes from jContent
+    1. A [Quiz component][quiz.md] which contains configurations and views to create, update and display Quizzes from jContent
-    1. A standalone [React application][webapp] which is the quiz engine.
+    1. A standalone [React application][webapp.md] which is the quiz engine.
 This application consumes contents (quiz description, question & answers, warmup, video) from jContent and collects feedback for jExperience.
 * 2 sample components:
-    1. A [Package builder][package] used to create a unique archive and deploy in one shoot the Core and the Quiz
+    1. A [Package builder][package.md] used to create a unique archive and deploy in one shoot the Core and the Quiz
-    1. A [jCustomer plugin][jCust-plugin] sample code for a jCustomer custom action (not used)
+    1. A [jCustomer plugin][jCust-plugin.md] sample code for a jCustomer custom action (not used)

 ## Overview
 This project is a Jahia Accelerator.
 It presents implementation examples on